 - low usage (every 5 years)

-You can find further detailed information within our Tree Policy [pdf] 475KB
+You can find further detailed information in our tree policy.

 Emergency safety issue (where a tree is in immediate danger of collapse or causing an obstruction requiring urgent attention)